-April 2009 marks 30 years that I have lived in the Valley of the Sun.
+April 2014 marked 35 years that I have lived in the Valley of the Sun.
 While it is easy to only focus on the good points of a vacation spot, I suspect that there are few perfect places to live.

 There are some aspects of Phoenix living that I enjoy, and some things that I wish were different.
 Let's start with why I like living in Greater Phoenix.

 Five Things I Love About Living in Greater Phoenix

 - I enjoy spectator sports.
 When I first moved to the Valley of the Sun, the Phoenix Suns were the only game in town.
 High school and college sports were prominent, but being from New York I didn't have a school allegiance here.
 Now we have pro basketball, baseball, football, hockey, NASCAR, golf, beach volleyball, marathons and more.